-Off-road environments lack structured roads and traffic regulation information, making the traversability of such terrains closely linked to to the geometric constraints of the platform and necessitating detailed geometric ground analysis.
-Consequently, there is an increased demand for advanced 3D occupancy prediction capabilities in perception algorithms.
+Off-road environments lack structured roads and traffic regulation information, therefore the traversability of such terrains is closely linked to the geometric constraints of the platform and necessitates detailed geometric ground analysis.
+Consequently, there is an increased demand for advanced 3D traversability prediction capabilities in perception algorithms.
 To address these challenges, a multimodal semantic scene completion method specifically designed for off-road conditions is proposed.
-This method leverages LiDAR point clouds and monocular images to generate dense semantic occupancy predictions from a forward-facing perspective.
-The overall pipeline of ORDformer is illustrated in Fig.~\ref{fig_8}.
+This method takes advantages of LiDAR point clouds and monocular images to generate dense 3D traversable area predictions from a forward-facing perspective.
+The overall pipeline of 3DTTNet is illustrated in Fig.~\ref{fig_8}.

-The model begins by extracting features from both modalities: the LiDAR data, which provides precise geometric information, and images, which contribute rich semantic details.
+The model begins by extracting features from both modalities: the LiDAR data which provides precise geometric information, and images which contribute rich semantic details.
 These features are then fused using deformable attention mechanisms to effectively integrate spatial and semantic information.
-Subsequently, the fused features are processed through deformable self-attention layers to enhance the 3D occupancy representation.
-Finally, this results in a dense occupancy map highlighting traversable areas.
+Subsequently, the fused features are processed through deformable self-attention layers, on purpose to enhance the 3D occupancy representation.
+Eventually, it produces a dense 3D grid map highlighting traversable areas.